Jude-Cromarty/randomProjects/README.md

 that don't need their own repo.

 the current projects are:

-A calculator,
+A calculator

 A program to find the cheapest shop out of select data

-A unity Mbile game concept (Contains ReadMe),
+A unity Mbile game concept (Contains ReadMe)

-A unity Desktop game concept (Contains ReadMe),
+A unity Desktop game concept (Contains ReadMe)

+A collection of most of the unity scripts I've ever made